radiantlogic-v8/documentation-identity-analytics/documentation/identity-analytics/enduser-guide/06-acl.md

+---
+title: "Identity Analytics Enduser Guide" description : "Identity Analytics Enduser Guide"
+---

 # ACLs definitions

 The access rights to share and shared folders are displayed in IAS/IAP interfaces as Access Control Lists (ACLs).
 There are three different ways to display them:

 - simplified ACLs, for a quick and easy understanding, especially for business end-users,
 - basic ACLs, for a mapping to the Microsoft Windows permissions that are set in the Windows GUI,
 - advanced ACLs, for expert end-users.

 In most of the tables, the simplified ACLs are used.
 When using the Share and Folders details pages or windows, the end-user has the possibility to check basic ACLs and to display them as advanced ACLs if needed.

 Here is the definition of each ACLs display options:

 - simplified ACLs:

 | **Simplified ACLs**     | **Simplified ACLs label**    |
 | :---------------------: | :--------------------------- |
 | R                       | Read                         |
 | W                       | Write (Windows)              |
 | C                       | Total Control                |

 - basic ACLs:

 | **Basic ACLs**                | **Basic ACLs label**          | **Advanced ACLs corresponding**               |
 | :---------------------------: | :---------------------------- | :-------------------------------------------- |